-- 6.1.b.
-Any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures. - 6.1.c.
+6.1.b.
+Any material commitments for capital expenditures, the general purpose of such commitments and the expected sources of funds for such expenditures

+There are no material commitments for capital expenditures.

+6.1.c.
 Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations

-For the year 2013, the Company generated small revenue from construction activities due to completion of old project.
+For the year 2015, the Company generated small revenue from construction activities due to completion of old project.
 The Management expects that Company will still continue to engage in construction until such time that its plan to engage into real estate business is pursued.